Friday, August 23rd, 2019

 Please send 1 labeled toothbrush, 1 plastic toothbrush cup, and 1 tube of toothpaste labeled with your child’s name.

 Also, please send a small and quick healthy snack for morning time.

 - 1 filled water bottle (taken home daily)

 - 1 pair of school scissors

-If you have any questions or concerns, please don’t hesitate to contact me.
+If you have questions or concerns, please feel free to contact me:

 The student information form attached will help me get acquainted with your child and will help me understand your child’s individual needs and personality.
 Please complete the form at your earliest convenience and return it to me in your child’s take-home folder.

 Ms. Im and I are looking forward to a wonderful year together with you and your child!